anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove All Permissions from Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removing all user permissions from a SharePoint Site
+Removing all user permissions from a SharePoint site

 .. rubric:: Input Parameters